Form: A single to multi-stemmed shrub, or with pruning, a tree.

 Sun: Full sun.

-Litter: Leaf drop; prevented by monthly watering during
+Litter: Leaf drop, which is prevented by monthly watering during drought.

-specimens are centuries old.
-A few commercial varieties are
+lived — some specimens are centuries old.
+A few commercial varieties have been selected

 Do you have additional information or a different